Fault Attacks on ML-based Quantum Control and Error Correction: Background

-Quantum computers rely on a classical measurement interface that maps a quantum state to a discrete classical outcomes which are the bits $0$ and $1$ that can be interpreted by classical logic.
-In practice, this readout step is noisy due to instrument drift, amplifier noise, crosstalk, and state-preparation-and-measurement (SPAM) effects~\cite{nachman2020unfolding}.
-Further, readout errors can be \emph{biased} (e.g., preferentially flipping certain outcomes) and \emph{correlated} across qubits, which is especially consequential for multi-qubit syndrome measurements~\cite{rojkov2022bias}.
-As a result, even when gate errors are reduced, measurement error can remain a dominant contributor to logical failure unless explicitly mitigated~\cite{maciejewski2020readout,nation2021measurement_mitigation,ghosh2023primer}.
+Quantum computers rely on a classical measurement interface that maps a quantum state to discrete outcomes.
+This readout is noisy due to instrument drift, amplifier noise, crosstalk, and state-preparation-and-measurement (SPAM) effects~\cite{nachman2020unfolding}, and the errors can be \emph{biased} and \emph{correlated} across qubits, which is especially consequential for multi-qubit syndrome measurements~\cite{rojkov2022bias}.
+Even when gate errors are reduced, measurement error can remain a dominant contributor to logical failure unless explicitly mitigated~\cite{maciejewski2020readout,nation2021measurement_mitigation,ghosh2023primer}.